muzzyay/muzzyay/README.md

 ### Hi there 👋

+- 🔭 I’m a Full Stack Developer currently working with ReactJS, NodeJS, PostgreSQL, and many other cool tools.
+- 🌱 I’m currently learning and studying to get my AWS Developer Certificate.
+- 📫 How to reach me: [email](mailto:muzzyay@gmail.com)

 <!--
 **muzzyay/muzzyay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.